Amarendracho/springboot-projects/springwithoutboot/README.md

 5. Create a object and call with spring container bean Hospital h = (Hospital) context.getBean("hospital");

-6. Create setter and constructor injection
+6. Create setter and constructor injection.